Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/thinking-like-a-machine/_index.md

 ## 2. Logical operators

 If you think you know what "logic" means, you probably don't...
-In this section we'll be going through what it means in the context of computer programming.
+In this section, we'll be going through what it means in the context of computer programming.

 You know about True and False by now.
 These are referred to as boolean values.
-Some coding expressions evaluate to boolean values, and you can store boolean values inside variables.
+Some coding expressions evaluate boolean values, and you can store boolean values inside variables.

 eg:
 ```[js]